 Kenneth Krane, Professor Emeritus in the OSU Department of Physics, has been one of the HC's most active faculty partners since the founding of the College in 1995.
 After engaging with the HC as a faculty member, on the OSU Faculty Senate, and on a numer of thesis and scholarship committees, Ken joined the HC Board of Regents in 2011.

 Eric MacKender graduated from OSU with an Honors Bachelor of Science in Chemical Engineering in 2000, and he earned an MBA from Tulane University in 2005.
 Eric has been with Chevron since 2000.
 During his tenure, he has completed assignments in manufacturing, products and technology, and procurement.
-He currently serves as the Global Components Business Manager for Chevron in Richmond, CA. Eric is married to a fellow chemical engineer, Heather, and they have two children, Emma and Henry and a border collie mutt, Maude.
+He currently serves as a technical manager for Chevron Oronite Company in Louisiana.
+Eric is married to a fellow chemical engineer, Heather, and they have two children, Emma and Henry and a border collie mutt, Maude.
 Eric joined the Board of Regents in 2014.

 Joseph Maxwell is an Honors College graduate, one of the very first, having received his HBS in biochemistry and biophysics in 1997.
 He went on to earn a PhD from Oregon State in immunology, leaving Oregon for a postdoc on the east coast in 2001.
 He returned to the west, working in Seattle as a research scientist with the biotechnology company, Amgen, for nine years.
 There, he initiated early discovery programs for inflammatory diseases and developed a core interest in inflammatory bowel disease.
 He now is a principal research scientist with AbbVie in Worcester, Massachusetts, where he leads a research group focused on mucosal immunology, working to find new therapies for intestinal disease.
 He lives with his wife Sarah – who is also an OSU graduate (undergrad and grad school) – in Westborough, MA with their twin son and daughter, two cats, and a dog.